debops/debops/docs/organizational-structure.rst

 The DebOps Project Leader is selected from the group of Developers.
 He/she has the last word in any issue that arise within the Project and his decisions are final.
-The Leader creates the version tags in the ``git`` repositories signed by his/her GPG key.
+The Leader creates the version tags in the :command:`git` repositories signed by his/her GPG key.
 Also, the Leader is the only person with full write access to all repositories and resources of the project.